gvwilson/thirdbit/src/shapers-and-bots.md

 ## Species

+> Ferenc hated salvage work, even when the tech was as beautiful as this old junk.
+He especially hated salvage work when he knew that the crocodiles who ran Undertown had already sent a team after the stuff, and that none of them had come back.
+With a sigh, he shone his flashlight on the—turbine?
+Engine casing?
+He had no idea what this was, but the metal alone would be worth a fortune.
+Something went tick-tick-tick in the darkness above him.
+He gripped his cudgel more tightly and swung his light in the direction of the sound, not noticing the mechanical blue tentacle snaking out of the hole beside him…

 Every living character belongs to a **species**.
 They all stand upright, speak, and have hands, but they also have fur (or feathers) and their feet look like animals' feet.
 Different species have different default values for the seven features, which are shown below.
 All animals are either vegetarian or omnivores; those marked as "carnivorous" simply have a particularly strong liking for meat.
 Eating intelligent animals is considered cannibalism.

 ### Bear